cloud-elements/devportal/docs/guides/oauth-proxy/index.md

 Standard OAuth Proxy Configuration: requires an API key and secret to be passed as URL parameters or in the JSON payload needed to create an instance.
 OAuth Proxy with API Key and Secret Management: option to input your API key and secret during the proxy creation and we will take care of the rest during instance creation.

-Currently, an OAuth Proxy can only be created from the Cloud Elements Console.
+Currently, an OAuth Proxy can only be created from <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.ce-ui}}">Cloud Elements</a>.
 The OAuth Proxy is an __OPTIONAL__ feature.
 This feature is NOT required to use Cloud Elements Service.
 Instructions on how to set up the Proxy are below.

 How to use the OAuth Proxy: